Off-Nominal/artemis-history/STATUS.md

 Artemis Accords: 8 founding nations (U.S., Australia, Canada, Italy, Japan, Luxembourg, UAE, UK)

 ## Overview
-Artemis I has completed wet dress rehearsal after four attempts.
-Hydrogen leaks and other issues were resolved.
-The vehicle is now cleared for launch.
-The uncrewed mission will send Orion around the Moon for up to 42 days.
+The first Artemis I launch attempt was scrubbed due to a sensor issue on RS-25 engine #3 preventing proper thermal conditioning.
+The team is evaluating data for the next window.